betaflight/betaflight/docs/PID tuning.md

 It is the first PID Controller designed for 32-bit processors and not derived from MultiWii.

-The strength of the auto-leveling correction applied during Angle mode is set by the parameter "level_angle" which is labeled "LEVEL Integral" in the GUI.
+The strength of the auto-leveling correction applied during Angle mode is set by the parameter "level_angle" which is labeled "LEVEL Proportional" in the GUI.
 This can be used to tune the auto-leveling strength in Angle mode compared to Horizon mode.
 The default is 5.0.

 The strength of the auto-leveling correction applied during Horizon mode is set by the parameter "level_horizon" which